-To address these questions, the author shares his insights from a privileged perspective: the inside story of the remarkable rise and fall of Symbian.
+This book shares particular insight from the inside story of the remarkable rise and fall of Symbian.
 Symbian is the comparatively little-known company that, behind the scenes, laid vital foundations for the present-day near-ubiquity of smartphones.
 Despite its subsequent untimely demise, Symbian has rich connections with the future, the past, and the wider present of smartphones.

 Nowadays few people remember much about Symbian – if they ever knew about it in the first place.
 It was a company that mainly lived in the shadows, away from public glare.
 But despite its low public profile, Symbian was the indisputable global leader in the smartphone market for most of the first decade of the 21st century.
 During that time, software developed by Symbian powered the vast majority of the world’s smartphones, as the smartphone market itself grew and grew in scale.
 Sales of Symbian-powered smartphones went from millions of units being sold in a year, through millions of units being sold in a month, to millions of units being sold each week.

 For much of that time, Symbian appeared to have the potential to be “the Microsoft of mobile computing”, with potential revenues and publicity to match.
 Symbian’s customers included the world’s top five mobile phone manufacturers, and many other regional leaders.

 But sales eventually peaked, in 2010, and fell into steep decline shortly afterwards.
 Ask people today about smartphones and the words they’ll mention are “iPhone”, “Android” – and (perhaps) “Windows Phone” or “RIM BlackBerry”.
 The word “Symbian” is a fast-receding memory.

 It need not have turned out this way.
 With different choices and different actions, Symbian could have fulfilled its vision of being “the most widely used and most widely liked software platform in the world”.
 As the book shows, that vision was credible as well as ambitious.